github/docs/contributing/search.md

 ## How to search

 The site search is part of every version of docs.github.com.
 On any page, you can use the search box to search the documents we've indexed.
+You can also query our search endpoint directly at: https://docs.github.com/search?language=en&version=dotcom&query=jekyll+topics:actions

+Using the attribute `topics` in your query will only return results that have the matching topic value.
+You can find a full list of topics in [the allowed topics file](/data/allowed-topics.js).
+The `topics` attribute is configured as a [`filter only` facet in Algolia](https://www.algolia.com/doc/guides/managing-results/refine-results/filtering/).

-You can also query our search endpoint directly at: https://docs.github.com/search?language=en&version=dotcom&query=jekyll This endpoint responds in JSON format, and fronts Algolia and Lunr.
+This endpoint responds in JSON format, and fronts Algolia and Lunr.
 We recommend using this endpoint over directly integrating with Algolia or Lunr, as the endpoint will be more stable.

 ## Production deploys